niklasbuschmann/contrast/teaching.md

 - Prof. Jan Stuhler and Prof. Jesús Carro

-2. Applied Economics (In English and Spanish), Fall 2020*, Fall 2021*
+2. Applied Economics (In English and Spanish), Fall 2020* and Fall 2021*
 - Prof. Raquel Carrasco and Prof. Julio Caceres

-3. Labor Economics (In Spanish and English), Autumn 2019*, Autumn 2020* and Autumn 2021*
+3. Labor Economics (In Spanish and English), Autumn 2019* , Autumn 2020* and Autumn 2021*
 - Prof. Juanjo Dolado and Prof. Luigi Minale